 8) Make it a game

 Speaking of The Bachelor, there are lots of people who participate in games for popular shows like this.
 There is a website for participating in The Bachelor Bracket.
 I haven’t done it but it sounds fun.
 It’s a good way to connect with friends.
 It’s fun to root for contestants and feel more connected to the show.
 You can also, of course, make it into a drinking game.
-There’s so many ways to make television more interactive.
+There are so many ways to make television more interactive.
 Use a television show as a tool to be creative and think of a fun game for you and your friends yourself.

 9 ) Be present

-Watching television is probably not the best use of your time, but it’s okay to wind down during the end of your productive day and just enjoy relaxing.
+Watching television is probably not the best use of your time, but it’s okay to wind down at the end of your productive day and just enjoy relaxing.
 We all need a little of that and in a way, it is productive to relax.
 It’s self-care.
 Be present and enjoy your relaxation time.
 Grab yourself a glass of wine or some tea, lay down and relax.
 We give you permission.

 What are your current favorite TV shows?
 We would love to know!